-According to the Financial Sector Conduct Authority (FSCA), employers stop contributing to the fund mostly because of cash-flow problems.
-This at times could be due to lack of income or a difficult economic climate.
+According to the Financial Sector Conduct Authority (FSCA), employers stop contributing to the pension fund mostly because of cash-flow problems.
+This could be due to a lack of income or a difficult economic climate.
 But what do you do when you’ve been hit by the nasty surprise that your employer has failed to contribute towards your pension?

 If and when an employer fails to contribute to a fund, the Pension Fund Board has a responsibility to recover such contributions from an employer and to inform the members of the non-payment, says the FSCA.

 Section 13A(1) of the Pension Fund Act (PFA) places the responsibility on an employer to pay to the fund in full any contribution which, in terms of the rules of the fund, is to be deducted from the member’s remuneration, and any contribution for which the employer is liable in terms of those rules.